trak3r/rngesus/README.md

 # TODO
 - delete confirmation broken and AI just running in circles so we'll come back to that later
 - animate cool 3d dice roll on screen
-    - only showing on the reroll, not the initial roll
+    - only showing on the reroll, not the initial roll (not working consistently)
     - often have to hard-reload a page to see the dice; seems navigating around causes them to stop working
     - 3d dice don't roll to same result as returned from server
     - what are our options for dice colors and textures?